4neso/Rykon1.2/README.md

 <h3> Name </h3>
-Rykon comes from czech sentence  "Rychlost a výkon" means "Speed and performance </br>
+Rykon comes from czech sentence  "Rychlost a vÃ½kon" means "Speed and performance </br>

 <h3> Building </h3>
 Development of Rykon began in 2016 by Team Fourneso as graduation project